-Christensen, a Democrat, was the delegate from the Virgin Islands from 1997 to 2014.
+Christensen was the representative from the Virgin Islands and was a Democrat.
+She served from 1997 to 2014.

-Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Christensen can vote in committee but not on the House floor, including not on the final passage of bills.
+Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Christensen can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 Read our 2014 Report Card for Christensen.

-The chart is based on the bills Christensen sponsored and cosponsored.
+The chart is based on the bills Christensen sponsored and cosponsored from Jan 6, 2009 to Dec 11, 2014.
 See full analysis methodology.

 Christensen was the primary sponsor of 8 bills that were enacted.
 The most recent include: